 (Custom Color Palette)

-The example below shows HEX color codes for commonly used “web safe” colors (i.e. colors that display correctly across most monitors) …
+The table below shows the HEX color values for commonly used “web safe” colors (i.e. colors that display accurately across most browsers) …

 25. Paste as Plain Text.
-Click this button to paste the content of your clipboard into your content editor area as plain text …
+Click the button marked with a “T” to paste the content of your clipboard into your content editor area as plain text …

-See the “Tips” section below for useful tips on using this item.
+See the “Tips” section below for more tips on using this item.

 26. Clear formatting.
-Use this feature to clear all content formatting if you detect unnecessary codes in your text (or if your content isn’t displaying as you expected after publishing).
+Use this feature to clear all formatting if you detect unnecessary formatting codes in your content (or if your content isn’t displaying as you intended after publishing).

-27. Special symbols.
-Click this button to add special characters like © ® ™ and a bunch of other characters and symbols to your content.
+27. Special characters.
+Click this button to add characters like © ® ™ and many other symbols to your content.

-28. Decrease Indent – Click this menu item to outdent text.
+28. Outdent – Click this item to remove text indentation.

-29. Indent – Click this menu item to indent a section of text.
+29. Indent – Click this menu item to increase indentation.